 This drinking water threat refers to the application of road salt.
 The circumstances that are considered to determine if the activity is a significant drinking water threat are the percentage of total impervious surface area in the area where the salt is applied and the potential for the application to result in the presence of sodium or chloride in groundwater or surface water.
 Total impervious surface area is determined from mapping included in the Trent Assessment Report that represents the surface area of all highways and other impervious land surfaces used for vehicular traffic, parking, and pedestrian paths.
-The activity is a significant drinking water threat in an area where the total impervious surface area is greater than 8% for an intake protection zone or 80% for a wellhead protection area.
+The activity is a significant drinking water threat in an area where the total impervious surface area is: